At a Glance

 Yes, test contributors can activate both the front-facing and back-facing cameras.
 If you expect contributors to turn on their camera, it's a best practice to write screeners that share these expectations upfront.

 4. What is the recording limit on mobile tests?

 We recommend that tests be about 15-minutes long.
-Technically, the recorders can record up to 60-minutes of video, but you’ll need to screen for participants that have 2GB of free space on their device for a test that long.
+Technically, the recorders can record up to 60-minutes of video, but you'll need to screen for contributors that have 2GB of free space on their device for a test that long.
 If you're interested in doing longer tests, please contact your Customer Success Manager.

 6. How long does it take to receive a completed mobile testing session?